nasa/cumulus-api/docs/api/content/providers.md

 ## Restart provider

 Restart a provider.
-If the provider had been stopped or errored, it will leave that status and return to searching for new PDRs to process.
+If the provider's `status` value had been `stopped` or `failed`, it will leave that status and return to searching for new PDRs to process.

 ```endpoint
 PUT /providers/{name}